-Periodontitis (pyorrhea) is a chronic inflammatory disease of the gums resulting from an opportunistic infection of endogenous plaque biofilm.
+Periodontitis is a chronic inflammatory disease of the gums resulting from an opportunistic infection of endogenous plaque biofilm.
 It usually manifests as a worsening of gingivitis and then, if untreated, with loosening and loss of teeth.
 Other symptoms are rare except in patients with HIV infection or in whom abscesses develop, in which case pain and swelling are common.
 Diagnosis is based on inspection, periodontal probing, and x-rays.
 Treatment involves dental cleaning that extends under the gums and a vigorous home hygiene program.
 Advanced cases may require antibiotics and surgery.

 Periodontitis usually develops when gingivitis, usually with abundant plaque and calculus beneath the gingival margin, has not been adequately treated.
 In periodontitis, the deep pockets can harbor anaerobic organisms that do more damage than those usually present in simple gingivitis.
 The organisms trigger chronic release of inflammatory mediators, including cytokines, prostaglandins, and enzymes from neutrophils and monocytes.
 The resulting inflammation affects the periodontal ligament, gingiva, cementum, and alveolar bone.
 The gingiva progressively loses its attachment to the teeth, bone loss begins, and periodontal pockets deepen.
 With progressive bone loss, teeth may loosen, and gingiva recedes.
 Tooth migration is common in later stages, and tooth loss can occur.